jitsi/jitsi-hammer/README.md

 The **OPTIONAL_OPTIONS** are :

 ```
+-help : display the usage and help of the program
 -room <name of the MUC room (default : TestHammer)>
 -port <port number of the XMPP server (default : 5222)>
 -users <number of fake users to create (default : 1)>